petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/blade-cli/troubleshooting-blade-cli.md

 echo 'export PATH="$PATH:$HOME/jpm/bin"' >> ~/.bash_profile
 ```

-If you're using a shell other than `bash`, you must add the path to the `blade` executable manually.
+If you're using a shell other than Bash, you must add the path to the `blade` executable according to that shell's documentation.

 ## I can't update blade